NMSCD/Fractal413/README.md

 The debug tools were first discovered and brought to light by [RayRod](https://www.youtube.com/@rayrodtv) who went on to share information how to use the features of the debug version.
 Without RayRod it's likely that this special version would have been missed, so thank you! 🙏

-The first mod that used the *nms.pdb* file was Lapig for his [Native Gyro on PC](https://www.nexusmods.com/nomanssky/mods/2665).
+The first mod that used the *nms.pdb* was [Native Gyro on PC](https://www.nexusmods.com/nomanssky/mods/2665) by Lapig.

 # How it Works
 For the first step - **Download** - the installer requires the user to have **a valid, purchased copy of No Man's Sky on Steam and provide their own Steam account details which the installer uses to download the game from Steam.**